My name is Rebecca Stuart, I am a clinical psychologist. I work with people who are experiencing all kinds of difficulties.

-WHAT I BELIEVE: I believe strongly in the value of mental health care - on an individual, social, and societal level.
+I believe strongly in the value of mental health care - on an individual, social, and societal level.
 I believe that mentally healthy individuals make healthy societies - and healthy societies make healthy individuals, so everyone benefits from the mental health of all.
 Hence the name “common good”.
 I believe that good quality mental health care should be accessible to all who need it, and to this end, I keep my costs and fees down for people with little money.
 I recognise that life is harder for some than others, due to factors outside our control.

 Qualifications & Training:

-2024: Completed training in Intensive Short-Term Dynamic Psychotherapy (ISTDP) - the model by which my work is informed.
+2024: Completed training in Intensive Short-Term Dynamic Psychotherapy (ISTDP)

 2019: Completed three year training in The Conversational Model of psychoanalytic psychotherapy